wai-lin/m3_advance_js_and_ts/README.md

 ## Setup

 1. `pnpm install` : Install all dependencies.
 (This will also generate necessary ORM types)
+2. `cp apps/api/.env.example apps/api/.env` : Copy the example environment file.
-2. `pnpm db:push` : Push the database schema to the database.
+3. `pnpm db:push` : Push the database schema to the database.

 ## Development